Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 After looking through public records in Greene County, patrons may expand their search to state and federal agencies, including the Bureau of Criminal Investigation (BCI), Ohio Department of Corrections, and the Federal Bureau of Investigation (FBI)—the process of doing this is discussed in the next section.

-Additionally, citizens can perform background checks from non-official channels in the form of 3rd party vendors in a legal manner.
+Additionally, citizens can perform background checks from non-official channels in the form of third-party vendors in a legal manner.
 These companies charge for a service to find information on criminal history from official channels regardless of where these records are located and within state and federal guidelines and statutes.
 Using these companies is convenient since they perform all the back-breaking work for the requestor.

 Patrons have the option of expanding their search for criminal records to state and national public channels since county agencies are limited in jurisdiction—these bodies include the Ohio Attorney General’s Bureau of Criminal Investigation (BCI) and the Federal Bureau of Investigation (FBI).
-They may also be sought by scouring through the Ohio Sex Offender Registry or the Bureau of Prisons.

 Acquire Criminal Records via the BCI: The Bureau of Criminal Investigation (BCI) is the public records repository for criminal records in Ohio, with records funneled into its database from the state’s courts and law enforcement agencies.
 Requests for background checks are completed by fingerprinting individuals at WebCheck locations.14